 The upgraded version of Blackboard has a new option in the Discussion Board settings called Post First.
 This forces a student to post to the board before he can read any other threads.
 Keep in mind, though, that this feature only works when your assignment allows students to create new threads.
 It will not work if the assignments has students merely replying to the main (or starter) post.

-Also, if you are copying your previous course to your Spring course after the upgrade, you will notice two new options in Course Copy: 1) Include starter posts for each thread in each forum (anonymized), and 2) Include only the forums, with no starter posts.
+Also, if you are copying your previous course to your new course, you will notice two options in Course Copy: 1) Include starter posts for each thread in each forum (anonymized), and 2) Include only the forums, with no starter posts.
 The former keeps the first post in each forum, though they will say Anonymous for the name of the poster.
 The latter just copies the forums.
 If you choose the former, you can tell Bb to change all instances of Anonymous to someone's name (typically yours).
 You would do this the first time you enter the Discussion Board of the new course.

 Grade Center scrolling on Macs